One way the Mountain Heritage Center builds bridges between Western Carolina University

 Founded in 1946 in Cherokee, NC, Qualla Arts & Crafts Mutual, Inc. is the oldest Native American artists’ cooperative in the U.S. The legendary artistry, design and durability of Cherokee crafts admired throughout the world, and Qualla has played a key role in keeping those traditions alive while encouraging experimentation and innovation.
 The traveling exhibit consists of nine text panels (24” x 36”), a 60-minute video featuring 5-minute artist interviews, plus educational materials for school groups.

-An expanded version of this exhibit, with additional large format photographs and approximately 60 artifacts, will be available for travel starting in June 2018 through December 2019.
-For more information contact Pam Meister, 828-227-3192.
+An expanded version of this exhibit, with additional large format photographs and approximately 60 artifacts, is available for travel.

 This compact exhibit, curated by 2016 WCU graduate William McDaris, tells the story of an early nineteenth century border conflict that reshaped the boundary line between north Georgia and far western North Carolina.
 The exhibit consists of seven 26.5”w x 36”h text panels and two 48”w x 36”h map panels printed on flexible vinyl with corner grommets.
 The original exhibit included 19th century agricultural, domestic and military items from the MHC’s collections (list available upon request).
 Borrowing institutions may choose to exhibit similar items from their museum’s collection or make separate arrangements to borrow objects from the MHC.